How do particles with complex interactions self-assemble?: Discussion

 The model introduced here reveals the effect of a type of complexity that is largely disregarded in existing self-assembly models, namely non-transitive, pair-specific, highly asymmetric interactions.
 Despite the enormity of the associated parameter space, we find that they produce only a few stereotypical morphologies reminiscent of those encountered in protein aggregates.
 This suggests that the frustrated self-assembly of complex particles may be dominated by a few universality classes, whereby few of the details of the local interactions between particles are relevant to understanding the resulting large-scale morphologies.

 This interpretation is supported by our ability to predict these morphologies from our ``propagability'', \emph{i.e.}, a coarse-grained version of the interactions between neighboring particles.
 While revealing of the mechanisms at work within the examples presented here, this descriptor leaves out several important features, including the role of particles lying in the ``holes'' between the straight gray lines of \cref{fig:propag_example}(b).
 It nevertheless indicates that a more systematic renormalization group approach could allow us to go beyond qualitative statements and quantitatively identify which features of the interaction map are most relevant to the aggregates' large-scale morphology.
 Our lattice model offers an ideal setting for such approaches.
 It is indeed amenable to decimation techniques developed in the early days of the study of critical phenomena \cite{maris1978teaching}, unlike existing models for self-assembly in the presence of frustration, which typically feature particles with continuous translational degrees of freedom.
+The simple lattice model introduced in this paper thus provides a generic and rigorous framework to determine universal features of self-assembly in future studies.

 The universality classes discussed here could provide a major step in unifying observations of common features in many disparate models of frustrated self-assembly.
 Frustration has indeed traditionally been attributed to the presence of particles with ill-fitting shapes~\cite{sadoc1999geometrical}, or to the presence of incompatible interactions.
 A simple example of the latter is the simple case of the antiferromagnetic Ising model~\cite{wannier1950antiferromagnetism}, and more recent studies have also considered continuous order parameters \cite{meiri2022bridging, meiri2022cumulative}.
 Such effects have traditionally been studied in dense media, where frustration may strongly influence the local organization of the system, but tends to vanish upon repeated renormalization~\cite{ronceray2019range}.
 By contrast, in the context of self-assembling dilute particles, frustration influences the shape of the boundary of the aggregate, and may thus remain relevant on large scales.
 This leads to fibrous objects and morphologies with internal holes in a wide range of settings, ranging from particles with a frustrated internal degree of freedom to colloidal self-assembly on a curved surface \cite{lenz2017geometrical,hackney2023dispersed, xia2011self,sciortino2004equilibrium, schneider2005shapes, meng2014elastic}.
 Qualitatively, such morphologies are well explained by the frustration avoidance mechanism discussed in the present work and illustrated in \cref{fig:stat_frustration}.
 However, no common language has yet emerged to quantitatively describe the associated structure selection mechanisms independent of the details of each model.